-- Maintain a 98% occupancy rate or higher in THA's portfolio. - Maintain THA's MTW requirement to serve substantially the same number of customers. - In the next year, decrease the number of households on THA programs paying more than 40% of their income for housing. - In the next 2 years, increase the percent of households able to secure housing with a voucher from 55% to 60%. - Within 3 years, develop a strategy for measuring customer (housing recipients, landlords, vendors, etc.) satisfaction and publish baseline data.
+- By the end of 2025, achieve a 98% occupancy rate or higher in THA's managed portfolio. - Maintain THA's MTW requirement to serve substantially the same number of customers. - By 2028, decrease the number of households on THA programs paying more than 40% of their income for housing to no more than 25%. - By 2025, increase the percentage of households able to secure housing with a voucher from 55% to 60%. - By 2025, create comprehensive data systems that connects the organization and better manages data, enabling us to make data-driven decisions and continually improve operations and programs. - By the end of 2024, identify resident/service provider needs and options with capacity to support residents at Housing Hilltop.